syncfusion-content/javascript-docs/js/ReportViewer/SharePoint-integrated-report.md

 {% endhighlight %}

-N> In SharePoint integrated mode reportServerUrl will be same as your site URL.
-The report path is relative to your reportServerUrl with file extension.
+N> In SharePoint integrated mode, the `reportServerUrl` will be same as your site URL.
+The `reportPath` is relative to the Report Server URL with the file extension.

 ## Forms credential for SharePoint server
-The Forms credentials are required to connect with the specified SharePoint integrated SSRS Report Server using Report Viewer.
-Specify the `ReportServerFormsCredential` property in Web API Controller `OnInitReportOptions` method.
+The Forms credentials are required to connect with the specified SharePoint integrated SSRS Report Server using the Report Viewer.
+Specify the `ReportServerFormsCredential` property in the Web API Controller `OnInitReportOptions` method.

 {% highlight c# %}
 public void OnInitReportOptions(ReportViewerOptions reportOption)